Exclusive: U.S. tells European companies they face sanctions risk on Nord Stream 2 pipeline

 The companies could be at risk of U.S. sanctions under existing law if they do not stop work.

 Zurich Insurance Group could be listed in the report, the source said.
-The company did not immediately respond to a request for comment.
+Zurich said it is “committed to fully comply with any applicable sanctions regulations.”

 Nord Stream 2 did not immediately respond to a request for comment.